 You see my how mind is booted up after reading that?
 Anyway, I am here to tell you my truth.

 The truth is that I am terribly scared of failing in life.
 And with that comes the urge to write and be known for it.
 The truth is that I want writing to foot my bills, not my Computer Science degree.
 But the bitter truth is that it may not.
 I will instead sit in an office in an IT firm at 40 regretting not doing what I love most.
-Then and only then, will I realize that writing was my contingency plan and not the vice versa like I had always believed.

 The truth is that I want to write a novel where the main character is an emotionally stiff, stoic man facing execution for liking men in a patriarchal society in the renaissance times.
 In the conclusion, I want it to end with the line,”…and their eyes lit up as they saw his body light up the streets in a gashing flame.”
 The truth is that I want that ending to stir up conversation in the LGBT community.

 The truth is that I am awfully tired and irked by girls that post exotic Philippine cuisines and caption them, “Buy me this and I’m yours forever.”
 I am especially peeved by the first part, the ‘buy me this’ part, because it shows a lack of independence.
 The same girl will post another photo that oozes of sass and feminine braggadocio, something like this:

 Here’s my message to you, dear lady.
 If you’re as independent as you claim, drop at Fogo Gaucho and buy yourself that meal.
 Let no man feel beholden to buy you food in order to earn your affection.
 If he wanted that, he would have bought a pet poodle with trimmed nails.
 (I hear they trim pets’ nails these days.)

 The truth is that every creative-writing blogger in Kenya has, at one point, been inspired by Biko.
 This is an objective truth.